elmtree-askmo/cloudcannon-app/content/learn/mathematics/state-de-morgans-laws-and-provide-an-example-of-their-application.md

 url: /learn/mathematics/questions/state-de-morgans-laws-and-provide-an-example-of-their-application
 score: -1.0
 related_article1:
-    id: 170213
+    id: 170217
     title: >-
-        What constitutes a logical argument and how is logical implication involved?
+        What is a logical implication and how is it used in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-constitutes-a-logical-argument-and-how-is-logical-implication-involved
+    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 related_article2:
-    id: 170207
+    id: 170215
     title: >-
-        How do conditional identities apply in logical arguments?
+        What is the structure of propositional arguments and how are hypotheses involved?
-    subject: Mathematics
+    subject: Philosophy and Greek Myths
-    url: /learn/mathematics/questions/how-do-conditional-identities-apply-in-logical-arguments
+    url: /learn/philosophy-and-greek-myths/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
 related_article3:
-    id: 170203
+    id: 170217
     title: >-
-        What are the commutative laws in propositional logic and how are they applied?
+        What is a logical implication and how is it used in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-are-the-commutative-laws-in-propositional-logic-and-how-are-they-applied
+    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 related_article4:
-    id: 170216
+    id: 170217
     title: >-
-        How are atomic propositions identified in logical statements?
+        What is a logical implication and how is it used in logical arguments?
     subject: Mathematics
-    url: /learn/mathematics/questions/how-are-atomic-propositions-identified-in-logical-statements
+    url: /learn/mathematics/questions/what-is-a-logical-implication-and-how-is-it-used-in-logical-arguments
 related_article5:
-    id: 170215
+    id: 170202
     title: >-
-        What is the structure of propositional arguments and how are hypotheses involved?
+        How can truth tables be used to determine logical equivalency?
     subject: Mathematics
-    url: /learn/mathematics/questions/what-is-the-structure-of-propositional-arguments-and-how-are-hypotheses-involved
+    url: /learn/mathematics/questions/how-can-truth-tables-be-used-to-determine-logical-equivalency
 ---

 &nbsp;